 The PM Society Executive Committee

 Craig is currently Product & Business Lead for Internal Medicine across the UK & Ireland at Shire Pharmaceuticals.
 Craig has worked for Takeda, through the 2019 acquisition of Shire Pharmaceuticals, since July 2006 within a variety of sales, marketing and market access roles, and is now responsible for the Internal Medicine portfolio; which consists of both rare disease / orphan launch brands and a series of mature / established brands.
 Previously Craig was the National Manager for Market Access, responsible for leading the delivery of market access operational objectives.
 Craig has over 15 years' experience within the pharmaceutical industry, also working for both Unomedical and Novartis during this time.
 Away from work Craig is usually found renovating houses or supporting a resurgent Sheffield Wednesday!

-Craig has been the PM Society Market Access Interest Group Lead since May 2016 and has been a member of the Executive Committee since July 2016 and Chair of the PM Society itself since February 2017.
+Craig has been the PM Society Market Access Interest Group Lead since May 2016, a member of the Executive Committee since July 2016 and Chair of the PM Society itself since February 2017.

 Rachel was Co-Chair of the Society from March 2014 to February 2017 and has been on the Executive Committee of the Society since 2007.
 She is Chair of the Digital Awards, an event she launched in 2009.
 Rachel has over 20 years’ experience in the healthcare and communications industries.
 She has managed several agencies, was Global Vice President of Medical Communications at Quintiles for 5 years and is currently a business consultant with her own company Route 73 Consulting.
 Her expertise spans communications, business management, digital media, patient programmes and medical education.

-Carwyn was Co-Chair of the Society from March 2014 to February 2017 abd has been a member of the Executive Committee since 2009.
-He is Digital Lead for the PM Society responsible for the Digital Works events and the live webinar Digital Breakfasts.
-He is currently a Partner at OPEN Health – prior to this he started The Earthworks (an OPEN Health company) with Alex Butler.
-He also spent several years at Doctors.net.uk where he was head of pharmaceutical sales and marketing, and Eli Lilly & GSK within various sales and marketing roles.
+Carwyn was Co-Chair of the Society from March 2014 to February 2017 and has been a member of the Executive Committee since 2009.
+He is also currently a director of the Society.
+Carwyn is a Senior Partner at OPEN Health where he has undertaking various roles in General management, Strategy & Operations and Business Development.
+He also spent several years at Doctors.net.uk where he was Head of pharmaceutical sales and marketing, and Eli Lilly & GSK within various sales and marketing roles.
 He is also a committed Welsh rugby fan !